-For complete information on traction enhancing products, refer to the section entitled TRACTION ENHANCING PRODUCTS in the SAFETY INFORMA-TION section at the beginning of this Operator's Guide.
+For complete information on traction enhancing products, refer to TRAC-TION ENHANCING PRODUCTS in SAFETY INFORMATION at the beginning of this Operator's Guide.

 Track Tension and Alignment

 NOTE: Track tension and alignment are interrelated.
 Do not adjust one without the other.